keshavaraaju/sar-coregistration-multiscale-attention-unet/README.md

 The model handles high-dimensional SAR data, noise, and complex patterns, achieving sub-pixel accuracy.
 It represents a cutting-edge solution for SAR geometric correction in scenarios with unknown relative positions (e.g., earthquake studies [12]).

 **Note**: This is a reconstruction due to original code/data loss.
 Demonstrates expertise in DL for remote sensing.
-For full details, see [thesis.pdf](thesis.pdf).
+For full details, see docs/Thesis.pdf

 ## Motivation (from Section 1.2, pp. 5-6)
 Traditional methods require prior acquisition info and struggle with noise, decorrelation, large displacements, and computational complexity.
 Deep learning (e.g., U-Net variants) offers automated, robust alternatives.
 This work addresses speckle noise, algorithmic inefficiency, and computation by integrating residual learning, multiscale attention, and SE blocks.